Qiuyu1020/GuanjinQiuyuML/README.md

 # GuanjinQiuyuML
 This project contains 2 subsections.
 First is predict k value.
-Second is predict KTBA/k and KMEOH/k.
+Second are predict KTBA/k and KMEOH/k.
 ## K Prediction
         cd k_prediction
 ### 1. Some tools for dataset preparation and creation